 Big enough to fit a large dining table in.
-I liked the idea of family and friends coming over for dinner and for us all to be able to sit around the table comfortably
+I liked the idea of family and friends coming over for dinner and for us all being able to sit around the table comfortably

 Plenty of cupboard space.
 We moved every 1 to 2 years and every time we packed up, I’d find about 10 tins of tuna shoved in the deepest darkest part of a corner cupboard as we’d normally only have one cupboard to fit all the food in!